SeanMcP/reading/README.md

 ## Contents

-- [CVs](./cvs/): All English words sorted by their consonant-vowel keys
+- [Consonant-vowel patterns](./consonant-vowel-patterns/): All English words sorted by their consonant-vowel patterns